Yerren/OrchardPuzzle/README.md

 | Recursive |               2 |   0.0709893 |  0.0700641 |  0.0720677 |             6514 |
 | Recursive |               3 |   0.465146  |  0.460429  |  0.468962  |             6575 |
 | Recursive |               4 |   0.666838  |  0.655117  |  0.681166  |             7652 |

+These results tell us that:
+* The number of operations is equal for the iterative and recursive approaches (aside from a negligible difference due to implementation), as expected.
+* TODO: finish write up.

 [^1]: Solving this algorithmically would be an interesting future extension.
 [^2]: The removal of the "house" makes for a cleaner premise, while enforcing the use of different configurations leads to a more interesting solution.